-- Provide information electronically - upload documents securely using our Sharefile service
+- submit electronically - upload documents securely using our Sharefile service; or

-- Mail or fax information to our office; and
+- Mail or fax information to our office

-- Canada Emergency Wage Subsidy (NEW!!
-July - December)
+- Canada Emergency Wage Subsidy (EXTENDED TO JUNE 2021)

 - Effective July 5, 2020, the CEWS would consist of two parts:

 - a base subsidy available to all eligible employers that are experiencing a decline in revenues, with the subsidy amount varying depending on the scale of revenue decline; and